 Well-known for being the tallest luxury spa hotel in Bangkok, the Banyan Tree Bangkok boasts unparalleled panoramic cityscapes, elegantly decorated guest rooms, renowned legendary service and the club lounge with integrated spa facilities.
 Located in the heart of Bangkok's central business and embassy district, Banyan Tree Bangkok also affords guests great ease for shopping, entertainment and sightseeing.

 The hotel’s rooms and suites are sleek and contemporary but have sophisticated design flourishes which create a warm aesthetic.
 The floor-to-ceiling windows ensure that natural light floods the space, as well as capitalising on the fantastic panoramic city views, for which the property is famous.

-IAFL have reserved a number of rooms at the Banyan Tree which can be booked until 6th January 2020 at the following approximate rates in US dollars including breakfast for up to two people, wifi and all taxes: Horizon rooms $214, Oasis rooms $245 and Serenity Club rooms with access to the Club Lounge on 19th floor $276.
-Please note that there are a limited number of the Horizon and Oasis rooms and that all IAFL block rooms will be released on 6th January so please book early to avoid disappointment.
+IAFL reserved a number of rooms at the Banyan Tree which could be booked until 10th January 2020 at the following approximate rates in US dollars including breakfast for up to two people, wifi and all taxes: Horizon rooms $214, Oasis rooms $245 and Serenity Club rooms with access to the Club Lounge on 19th floor $276.

 The meeting programme is outlined below.